-I am delighted to commence my second year as the Principal of Caboolture State High School.
+I am delighted to commence my third year as the Principal of Caboolture State High School.
 Together, we are creating bright futures for our students by building on its proud educational traditions and successes.
-The next four years will be an exciting time to be part of our school community as we transform our classrooms and grounds into modern, 21st century learning environments, redefine our learning culture, document our curriculum plan and shape our signature teaching and learning practices.
-We are committed to celebrating the rich history of the school and seeing the motto “May I be Worthy” come to life for our staff and students.
+The next few years will continue to be an exciting time to be part of our school community as we transform our classrooms and grounds into modern, 21st century learning environments, redefine our learning culture, document our curriculum plan and shape our signature teaching and learning practices.
+We are committed to celebrating the rich history of the school and seeing the motto "May I be worthy" come to life for our staff and students.
 We are measuring our worth as a school based on:

-The School has entered a new phase of growth, welcoming many new families and staff as we reach six full cohorts in 2020.
-The range of subjects we offer will evolve during the next four years to cater for new student needs, interests and pathways into work, future study or training.
+The school has entered a new phase of growth, welcoming many new families and staff as we approach an enrolment of 1600+ students.
+The range of subjects we offer will continue to evolve during the next four years as we cater for new student needs, interests and pathways into work, future study or training.
 Our vibrant academic and vocational curriculum is supported by a range of extracurricular cultural and sporting programs designed to engage and excite students.
 Other signature curriculum initiatives include our Academic Excellence programs and our unique range of Agricultural programs based at our new purpose built farm.
 We have also introduced three new learning hubs:

 - The Health Hub;

 - The STEAM (Science, Technology, Engineering, Arts and Maths) Hub; and